wpafw/wpafw.org/registration.md

 - Access to our Beer and Cider Bar on site (must be over 21)
 - Non-alcoholic drinks from local soda company, [Natrona Bottling Company](https://www.natronabottling.com/)!
 Find more info at https://www.natronabottling.com/

+Super-Sponsor Registration ended on 9/6/2021.

-### Super-Sponsor Membership: $160
+~~### Super-Sponsor Membership: $160~~

-You are incredibly generous!
+~~You are incredibly generous!
 We will lavish you with gifts, praise, and thanks!
-A Super Sponsor(!) gets the full privileges of a Sponsor membership as well as the following:
+A Super Sponsor(!) gets the full privileges of a Sponsor membership as well as the following:~~

-- An extra special and customized WPAFW gift!
+- ~~An extra special and customized WPAFW gift!~~
-- ANOTHER extra 2 seed tickets!
+- ~~ANOTHER extra 2 seed tickets!~~
-- A special event (and keepsake) just for Super-Sponsors with the Guests of Honor!
+- ~~A special event (and keepsake) just for Super-Sponsors with the Guests of Honor!~~
-- ...and more to be announced! 🤯
+- ~~...and more to be announced! 🤯~~

 ---

+#### Things To Note

+While many cons can offer day passes, the nature of WPAFW (daily food and drink all provided) makes it near impossible to plan for such changes in attendance.
+We're sorry for the inconvenience.

 For 2021 we are enforcing an 18+ age restriction.

-We only accept visa, MasterCard, Amex, and discover through ConCat during pre-registration.
+We only accept Visa, MasterCard, Amex, and Discover through ConCat during pre-registration.
 Cash and card will be accepted at the venue.

 ---